JetBrains/teamcity-documentation/topics/manage-teamcity-license.md

 <dt>Case 1: You are not a JetBrains Account administrator</dt>
 <dd>

-<b>Solution:</b> Follow the same procedure as above and ask your JetBrains Account administrator to perform actions you have no permissions to do.
+<b>Solution:</b> Request [permissions required to activate TeamCity licenses](https://www.google.com/url?q=https://sales.jetbrains.com/hc/en-gb/articles/20070316403090&sa=D&source=docs&ust=1720640931686456&usg=AOvVaw3sYrLj8H_zwxc8ycrK-784).
+Alternatively, follow the same procedure as above and ask your [JetBrains Account administrator](https://sales.jetbrains.com/hc/en-gb/articles/207739139-Administrator-and-user-roles-in-JetBrains-Account#h_01J0Y2GEAFYT6RQ0JX8YN6Y5FX) to perform actions you have no permissions to do.

 <ol>

-<li>On the <b>Administration | Licenses</b> page, right-click the <b>Get License Key</b> and copy the link.</li>
+<li>On the <b>Administration | Licenses</b> page, right-click the <b>Get License Key</b> button and copy the link.</li>

 <li>Send this link to your JBA administrator.
 This link contains your unique TeamCity instance key and looks like the following: <code>https://account.jetbrains.com/license/activate?product=TCS&amp;instPubKey=&lt;your_public_key&gt;</code>.</li>

 </ol>

 Once the administrator follows this link and activates a license, your TeamCity server will automatically apply it.
-All future license updates, including build agent license assignments and expirations, will be automatically communicated to your server, you will not require further administrator assistance after the activation is complete.
+All future license updates (including build agent license assignments and expirations) will be automatically communicated to your server; you will not require further administrator assistance after the activation is complete.

 </dd>